 Woven harmoniously throughout every surface of Porto are artistic elements drawn from Europe’s visual arts legacy and physical elements that romanticize the sea and the little villages dotting the coastlines of Galicia and Portugal.

 as well as a passion for reinventing vintage pieces and giving historical pieces new life, signatures of Maison Bonhomme, appear throughout Porto.
 Fourteen early-20th century American composition light fixtures adorned with an acanthus leaf pattern and their original chain and canopy that once hung in the lobby of the historic Continental Bank on LaSalle Street.
-Six brass chandeliers that once hung in the dining hall of the United Center further the ‘everything old is new again’ theme.
 Wine storage is anything but ordinary at Porto with a 19th century 20’x12’ Belgian library bookcase carefully repurposed beautifully doing its new job.
 And a cast-iron balcony, circa 1872, one of two from the Northern Illinois Hospital and Asylum, was rebuilt by ironworkers and wraps around and frames the interior walls facing Ashland and Chicago avenues.

-Porto’s solarium, located off the main dining room, channels the feeling of an impromptu gathering at a local winery, with the crackling sound of wood burning in a nearby wheel grill filling the room and further stirring the senses.
-Large granite communal tables and an antique 20th century French truck panel table provide seating for larger groups – or for a gathering of fifty.
-On warmer days, the solarium’s sliding windows allow the space to become indoor-outdoor.
+Porto’s Atrium, located off the main dining room, channels the feeling of an impromptu gathering at a local winery, with the crackling sound of wood burning in a nearby wheel grill filling the room and further stirring the senses.
+Large granite communal tables and an antique 20th century French truck panel table provide seating for larger groups — or for a gathering of 50.
+On warmer days, the Atrium's sliding windows allow the space to become indoor-outdoor.